ray-di/Ray.MediaQuery/README.md

 ### Module

-MediaQueryModule takes the configuration of `DbQueryConfig`, `WebQueryConfig` or both and configures the DB and Web API.
+MediaQueryModule binds the execution of SQL and Web API requests to an interface by setting `DbQueryConfig` or `WebQueryConfig` or both.

 ```php
 use Ray\AuraSqlModule\AuraSqlModule;